Plant tissue culture

-Plant tissue culture relies on the fact that many plant cells have the ability to regenerate a whole plant (Cellular totipotency).
+Plant tissue culture relies on the fact that many plant parts have the ability to regenerate into a whole plant (cells of those regenerative plant parts are called totipotent cells which can differentiate into various specialized cells).
 Single cells, plant cells without cell walls (protoplasts), pieces of leaves, stems or roots can often be used to generate a new plant on culture media given the required nutrients and plant hormones.